Reham-f1/shine-AI-makeup/README.md

 # AI Based Makeup Recommendation and Application for Women
+## 📌 Overview

-**AI Based Makeup Recommendation and Application for Women** is an innovative and privacy-respecting project built specifically for female users.
+An innovative and privacy-respecting project built specifically for female users.
 The system recommends and virtually applies makeup based on the user's clothing color, skin tone, and makeup style preference.
 To protect user privacy, it allows users to either upload a real face image or choose from preset face shapes.

 ---

-## 📌 Features
+## ✨ Features

 - Detects clothing color from uploaded outfit images.
 - Accepts skin tone and makeup style preference (Natural or Bold).